ruby-news/ruby-news.github.io/contribute.md

 ###########################################
 #
 # Allows you to control behaviour on the index page cards
-# > Background shown on index page as list, default: true
+# > Background shown on the index page as a list, default: true
 # > Blurring is only shown when full_background is set to false
-#    and the image doesn't fit the card.
+#    and the image don't fit the card.
 This is helpful for
 #    preview images with transparent background
 #    default: true
 preview_full_background: false